chaoge525/soafee_demo/documentation/manual/validation.rst

 `Nginx`_ webserver.
 The test suite is dependent on the target EWAOL architecture, as follows.

-For baremetal images, the K3s integration tests consider a single-node cluster, which runs a K3s server together with its built-in worker agent.
+For baremetal distribution images, the K3s integration tests consider a single-node cluster, which runs a K3s server together with its built-in worker agent.
 The containerized test workload is therefore deployed to this node for scheduling and execution.

-For virtualization images, the K3s integration tests consider a cluster comprised of two nodes: the Control VM running a K3s server, and the Guest VM running a K3s agent which is connected to the server.
+For virtualization distribution images, the K3s integration tests consider a cluster comprised of two nodes: the Control VM running a K3s server, and the Guest VM running a K3s agent which is connected to the server.
 The containerized test workload is configured to only be schedulable on the Guest VM, meaning that the server on the Control VM orchestrates a test application which is deployed and executed on the Guest VM.
-In addition to the same initialization procedure that is carried out when running the tests on a baremetal image, initialization for virtualization images includes connecting the Guest VM's K3s agent to the Control VM's K3s server (if it is not already connected).
-To do this, before the tests run, the systemd service that provides the K3s agent on the Guest VM is configured with a systemd override that provides the IP and authentication token of the Control VM's K3s server, and this service is then started.
-The K3s integration test suite therefore expects that the target Guest VM is available when running on a virtualization image, and will not create one if it does not exist.
+In addition to the same initialization procedure that is carried out when running the tests on a baremetal distribution image, initialization for virtualization distribution images includes connecting the Guest VM's K3s agent to the Control VM's K3s server (if it is not already connected).
+To do this, before the tests run, the Systemd service that provides the K3s agent on the Guest VM is configured with a Systemd service unit override that provides the IP and authentication token of the Control VM's K3s server, and this service is then started.
+The K3s integration test suite therefore expects that the target Guest VM is available when running on a virtualization distribution image, and will not create one if it does not exist.

 In both cases, the test suite will not be run until the appropriate K3s services are in the 'active' state, and all 'kube-system' pods are either running, or